hannahbe/project/README.md

 - images: all permanent images used for the website, such as the company logo, the button, etc...

+inc:
-inc:- collections of functions relative to the theme's functionality.
+- collections of functions relative to the theme's functionality.
 - tcpdf (folder): TCPDF is a free software for generating PDF documents without requiring external extensions.
 - admin-menu.php: a collection of functions relative to the admin screen functionalities. theme security - removal of pages deletion (only for the page I created to avoid a situation where a worker would damage the website by removing a critical page) - , new special screens - add print and sublimation products, view orders, etc... - , etc...
 - cart.php: a collection of functions relative to the client's cart. using php session.
 - catalog-gallery.php : functions relative to the catalog and the gallery - posts display
 - customizer.php: remove and add customize options to the theme's customizer - choice of background color, logo, etc... -
 - database.php : the database layer. function to remove, add, read from the database
 - files-upload.php: functions to sanitize and save files inputs.
 - invoice.php: functions to create pdf invoices. using tcpdf
 - service.php: collection of functions relative to service print and service sublimation - products display etc... -
 - widgets.php: functions to suit the widgets to the company needs.

+js:
-js: - collections of js functions adding functionalities to both sides - admin screens and blog.
+- collections of js functions adding functionalities to both sides - admin screens and blog.
 - add-sub.js : globals and functions used in the "Add Sublimation Product" admin screen.
 SubArea class - the area in the product image the design will be diplayed on.
 - copycolor-customizer.js : add live preview to the customizer.
 - online-designer.js : collection of functions relative to the online designer - globals, mousedown, mouseup, mousemove, keydown listeners, history parser, etc...
 - online-designer-classes.js : CanvasHistory - holds the client's moves in 2 arrays undo and redo -, TextItem - a text in the design, can be rotated, resized, etc -, ImageItem - an image in the design, can be rotated, resized, etc -
 - service-final-step.js : relative to the last screen of print and sublimation screens and the cart - total price changes when the client changes a product quantity etc...
 - service-icons.js : relative to print and sublimation service icons display
 - service-print.js : functionalities relative to the files upload screen in print service

 tests :
 - carttest.php : tests for the cart. change $PHP_SESSION for an array $SESSION to simulate the functions relative to cart and test their behaviour.

 - footer.php : the footer
 - functions.php : includes all the files from folder "inc" (collection of functions relative to the theme). is loaded along with the parent theme functions.php file (and not instead of)